Fountain Valley, California: Politics

-Fountain Valley is a reliably Republican stronghold in presidential elections; however, former Secretary of State Hillary Rodham Clinton won a plurality of the city in 2016, becoming the first Democrat in over four decades to carry the municipality.
+Fountain Valley is a reliably Republican city in presidential elections; however, former Secretary of State Hillary Rodham Clinton won a plurality of the city in 2016, becoming the first Democrat in over four decades to carry the municipality.
 However, in 2020, the city moved back into the Republican column, as Donald Trump carried the city with 51.0% of the vote, having made gains in Orange County's Vietnamese community.

-According to the California Secretary of State, as of October 22, 2018, Fountain Valley has 32,884 registered voters.
-Of those, 12,935 (39.34%) are registered Republicans, 9,674 (29.42%) are registered Democrats, and 8,967 (27.27%) have declined to state a political party/are independents.
+According to the California Secretary of State, as of February 10, 2025, Fountain Valley has 39,115 registered voters.
+Of those, 15,249 (38.99%) are registered Republicans, 12,500 (31.96%) are registered Democrats, 1,440 (3.68%) are registered American Independents, 412 (1.05%) are registered Libertarians, 165 (0.42%) are registered Peace and Freedom Party Members, 138 (0.35%) are registered Green Party members, and 9,130 (23.34%) have declined to state a political party.

 Education

 There are three high schools, three middle schools, nine elementary schools, one K-12 school, and two K-8 schools.
 However, some students who live in the city of Fountain Valley actually attend schools in other cities.

 Fountain Valley is also home to Coastline Community College.
 Community colleges in the area include Orange Coast College and Golden West College, located nearby in the cities of Costa Mesa and Huntington Beach, respectively.

 High schools in Huntington Beach Union High School District: